virginiac32/full-stack-project/docs/sample-state.md

       username: "test-user"
     }
   },
-  artwork: {
   1: {
+    artworks: {
               title: "Wanderer above the Sea of Fog",
               description: "The figure in the painting stands in contemplation of the sea fog.",
               artist: "Caspar David Friedrich",
               user_id: 1,
               year: "1818",
               link: "google.com"
             }
+    currentArtwork: 1
   },
   errors: {
     1: {}